-The best time to explore this place is during summers.
-However, if you can bear the chilly winds in November and February, you’ll surely enjoy the calmness while confined up into a woollen sweater with a hot cup of coffee.
+The best time to explore this place is during summer.
+However, if you can bear the chilly winds in November and February, you’ll surely enjoy the calmness while confined up into a woolen sweater with a hot cup of coffee.

 Where to stay?

-At Kasar Devi you can experience the luxurious hotel stay like the Imperial Heights Binsar, Kasaar jungle resort and the Himlayan woods.
+At Kasar Devi you can experience a luxurious hotel stay like the Imperial Heights Binsar, Kasaar jungle resort, and the Himalayan woods.
 You can also be taken back in time and experience hostel life.
-Hostels are a budget-friendly accommodation facility that provides travellers with the perfect backpacker appropriate experience.
+Hostels are budget-friendly accommodation facility that provides travelers with the perfect backpacker-appropriate experience.
 The most famous is the HOTS hostel that has dorms through which the magnificently stunning view of the Himalayas is accessible.
-You can also opt for popular accommodation experience of a homestay that provides residers with a more localized and comfortable stay.
+You can also opt for the popular accommodation experience of a homestay that provides residers with a more localized and comfortable stay.

-The cute little cafes sitting pretty on the roadside of Kumaon Devi offers its visitors with various delicious Indian, English and Israeli delicacies from Baba cake, Dolma Restaurant and Mohan’s café.
+The cute little cafes sitting pretty on the roadside of Kumaon Devi offer its visitors various delicious Indian, English, and Israeli delicacies from Baba cake, Dolma Restaurant, and Mohan’s café.
 Don’t forget to gorge on the authentic and popular Kumaoni dishes.

 Places to Visit Around Kasar Devi